Ancient music: India

 The Samaveda consists of a collection (samhita) of hymns, portions of hymns, and detached verses, all but 75 taken from the Rigveda, to be sung, using specifically indicated melodies called Samagana.
 In ancient India, memorization of the sacred Vedas included up to eleven forms of recitation of the same text.

 The Natya Shastra is an ancient Indian treatise on the performing arts, encompassing theatre, dance and music.
 It was written at an uncertain date in classical India (200 BCE–200 CE).
-The Natya Shastra is based upon the much older Natya Veda which contained 36,000 slokas (proverb/saying).However, there are no surviving copies of the Natya Veda.
-There are scholars who believe that it may have been written by various authors at different times.
+The Natya Shastra is based upon the much older Natya Veda which contained 36,000 slokas (proverb/saying).However, no surviving copies of the Natya Veda exist, and some scholars believe it may have been composed by multiple authors over different periods.
 The most authoritative commentary on the Natya Shastra is Abhinavabharati by Abhinava Gupta.

 While much of the discussion of music in the Natya Shastra focuses on musical instruments, it also emphasizes several theoretical aspects that remained fundamental to Indian music: